oduameh/node-course/docs/Next/ogmios.md

 Next, give it the correct startup options.
 You will notice some of the startup options on `ogmios` are similar to `cardano-node`.
 We are going to set the port to 1337, and the IP to listening at `0.0.0.0`.

-Add the following to the `ogmios_start.sh` file you just opened in nano.
+Add the following to the `ogmios_start.sh` file you just opened in nano:

 ```
 #!/bin/bash